 When we sing through our collective grief and celebration, the voice we share with the whole for the sake of the whole can be a true salvation.
 We vow to stand steady in kindness for any and all who dare to cross the threshold from fear into the wide open star fields of singing with a full heart.

 This workshop is part of a property-wide musical event, called Courting the Muse.

 Courting the Muse: A Week of Singing and Songwriting at Esalen offers an experiential immersion and playground of music, exploring singing and songwriting as spiritual practices and tools in service to our collective healing and transformation.
 Participants select from one of two workshop focuses: songwriting with GRAMMY-award-winning Emily Saliers of the Indigo Girls and Glen Phillips of Toad the Wet Sprocket or singing in community with MaMuse, Lisa G. Littlebird and friends.
 The two groups will join together in the evenings for creative play, singing and sharing.
 The culture will be one of inspiration and collaboration, inviting a deep dive into the sea of questions evoked by the state of our world today.

-Community singing is an art of stepping to the edge together — to the edge of our own unfolding and to the edge of the conversations most needed in our collective communities.
-A world-class lineup of community song leaders from around the country is coming together for this celebratory property-wide singing event.
-We will use the power of singing together in the oral tradition to craft a recipe for our world using harmony, empowerment, connection and joy.
-This will be a highly collaborative weekend among the faculty, who will offer a mix of breakout sessions as well as daily gatherings with the whole group.
-This event is accessible and welcoming to all voices with every level of experience.
-Come ready to offer your voice in a potent exchange designed to sow deep seeds of inspiration, community and action on the path of justice.REGISTER NOW
+Community singing invites us all to step to the edge together — to the edge of our own unfolding and to the edge of the conversations most needed in our collective communities.
+Join us for a world-class gathering of community song leaders in this celebratory property-wide singing event.
+We will use the power of singing together in the oral tradition to craft a recipe for our world, using empathy, empowerment, connection and joy.
+This collaborative experience among the faculty features a mix of breakout sessions around a centerpiece community-wide workshop with Melanie DeMore singing in the African American tradition.
+This workshop is accessible and welcoming to all voices with every level of experience.
+Come ready to offer your voice in a potent exchange designed to sow deep seeds of inspiration, community and action on the path of harmony.